Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 .
 Patients with resting blood pressure between 120 and 140 / mm Hg, surprisingly, presented with both high and low risk for CVD.
 ![](ScreenShot10.png)

+I can conclude as well, that the association between some of the variables and an increased CVD risk seemed to be stronger in female patients.

-*This shows how complicated the detection of patients that are at an increased risk for developing heart disease in order to prevent further complications.
+*This shows that the detection of increased risk for developing heart disease in patients is a  complicated task.

 *There are many players that contribute to increasing the risk.
 Machine learning can help in predicting CVD risk while taking into consideration all these interconnected variables.